ecaha/webfile/README.md

 cd /opt && sudo git clone <your-repo-url> webfile || true cd /opt/webfile

-# deploy merging the override to use GHCR images
+# IMPORTANT: use only the remote stack file (no build keys) and preserve env with sudo
-sudo docker stack deploy -c docker-compose.yml -c stack.remote.yml webfile
+sudo --preserve-env=REGISTRY,TAG docker stack deploy -c stack.remote.yml webfile

 sudo docker stack services webfile
 ```

 Upgrade/Rollback
-- New commits to `main` produce new `latest` images; redeploy will pull the updated latest.
+- New commits to main produce new latest images; re-run the deploy command to pull and update.
-- If you need immutable tags, adjust the workflow to include a version tag and reference it instead of `latest`.
+- For immutable versioned tags, adjust the workflow and set TAG accordingly.

 Ports & firewall
 - Ensure TCP 8080 is open on the server’s firewall to access Nginx.